Biden says Olympians brought a bit of unity to weary nation | Sports-Games

 Biden says Olympians brought a bit of unity to weary nation

-President Joe Biden on Wednesday hailed Team USA for bringing a bit of unity to a pandemic weary nation as he hosted a White House celebration with about 600 athletes from this years Winter Olympics in Beijing and the coronavirus-delayed Summer Games held in 2021 in Tokyo.Among the athletes at the South Lawn ceremony were swimmer and seven-time gold medalist Katie Ledecky, celebrated bobsledder Elena Meyers Taylor and ice dancer Zachary Donahue, as well as competitors from the past two Paralympic Games.Biden noted the Team USA athletes won some 260 medals in Beijing and Tokyo.
+President Joe Biden has hailed Team USA for bringing a bit of unity to a pandemic weary nation as he hosted a White House celebration with about 600 athletes from this years Winter Olympics in Beijing and the coronavirus-delayed Summer Games held in 2021 in Tokyo.Among the athletes at the South Lawn ceremony on Wednesday were swimmer and seven-time gold medalist Katie Ledecky, celebrated bobsledder Elena Meyers Taylor and ice dancer Zachary Donohue, as well as competitors from the past two Paralympic Games.Biden noted the Team USA athletes won some 260 medals in Beijing and Tokyo.

 - Country: